New Zealand property bubble: National Policy Statement on Urban Development capacity (NPS-UDC)

-Labour-New Zealand First coalition government, 2017–2020
+Labour-New Zealand First-Green government, 2017–2020

 Foreign ownership ban

 In August 2018 the New Zealand Parliament passed a law to ban non-resident foreigners from buying existing homes, delivering on a New Zealand First Party's election promise.
 The law allows non-residents to own up to 60% of units in new-build apartment blocks, however, they are not permitted to buy existing homes.
 Immigration remained a topic of controversy in regard to housing affordability; the Reserve Bank and others cited immigration as a factor in rising house-prices.
 Annual net migration as of 2017 was approximately 70,000, compared with an average of 15,000 in the previous 25 years.
 However the Ministry of Business, Innovation and Employment refuted this emphasis, saying that New Zealanders returning from overseas make up much of the inflows, and that there was a need to allow in "skilled migrants required to ramp up housing supply".
 In 2016 it was reported that Auckland had over 33,000 "ghost" properties that were registered as unoccupied, many of them believed to be owned by absentee foreigners.